Anastasios metropolitan of Herakleia and oikonomos of the Great Church (tenth century)

 Commentary

 This is probably the well-known Anastasios who was elevated to the throne of Herakleia by Patriarch Tryphon (927-931; cf. Darrouzès-Westerink, Daphnopatès, 12) and died perhaps in 946 (Theophanes Cont., 439).
-He had a turbulent career outlined by Laurent, Corpus V/1, 216 and Asdracha, Thrace orientale, 270.
+His turbulent career is outlined by Laurent, Corpus V/1, 216 and Asdracha, Thrace orientale, 270.